 Zoning, in theory, is a simple and straightforward concept that prevents potentially controversial land development, such as a loud bar, from being built adjacent to a detached family home.
 But as cities and regions grow, and demographics and politics change, zoning becomes increasingly complex, especially for land stakeholders who must keep track of the ever-changing nature of zoning districts and ordinances.

-For land owners, potential buyers and developers, staying current on all zoning rules and regulations is key to avoid wasting investment, project delays and fines associated with disobeying zoning ordinances.
+For land owners, potential buyers and developers, staying current on all zoning rules and regulations and understanding zoning codes is key to avoid wasting investment, project delays and fines associated with disobeying zoning ordinances.
 Unfortunately, zoning has become very dynamic and is often muddled by legal battles and political agendas that land stakeholders don’t always have an appetite for.
 Nonetheless, zoning is rarely as cut and dry as a simple map may suggest due to economic and political pressures often outside of owners’ and developers’ control.

 How Zoning Currently Works

-Currently, land developers must manually research government websites for planning and zoning maps, rules and regulations in each of the counties or municipalities where their parcels and projects are located.
+Currently, land developers must manually research government websites for land use and zoning maps, rules and regulations in each of the counties or municipalities where their parcels and projects are located.
 Most of the time, the laws and specifications for each zoning district in a county or municipal jurisdiction are laid out in the municipal code, which is a large, standardized text document that is available for public viewing on most county and municipality websites.